SHARED VIDEO PROJECTS & FINAL CUT PRO 7

 Space’s Core 3 OS incorporates Active Directory synchronization whereby system administrators can assign security levels to users and groups of users.
 It is now possible to restrict deletion rights, grant super-user status and specify read/write privileges.

-To guard against system outage, Space has extensive UPS (universal power supply) support, but if, despite RAID protection, media is damaged, Space has data automated backup tools to clone files from Space to any other GB Labs storage system including Space Echo or Space Bridge attached to legacy storage.
+To guard against system outage, Space has extensive UPS (universal power supply) support, but if, despite RAID protection, media is damaged, Space has data automated backup tools to clone files from Space to any other GB Labs storage system including Echo or Echo Bridge attached to legacy storage.
 Any risk is therefore greatly diminished.

 GOING BEYOND HD

-Space can sustain in excess of 30 XDCAM-50 streams concurrently, making it the ideal HD workgroup platform.
+Space can sustain in excess of 50 XDCAM-50 streams concurrently, making it the ideal HD workgroup platform.
 When large teams of creatives are accessing 2K media, or editors are working with DPX files, the solid state Space SSD is ideal.
 It’s probably the fastest on the market, perfect for handling 4:4:4 and uncompressed material.
-As it shares the intelligence and networking protocols of the Space range, it slots straight onto the network and can share data with other Space systems and workstations without delay.
+As it shares the intelligence and networking protocols of the Space range, it slots straight onto the network and can share data with other GB Labs systems and workstations without delay.